stay·manual

 WiFi for short-term rentals: the host's complete setup guide

-Network names, passwords without l/1/0/O confusion, mesh systems for larger homes, IoT isolation, bandwidth that actually matters, and the single restart line that stops half your support messages.
+Network names, passwords without l/1/0/O confusion, mesh systems for larger homes, keeping smart gadgets on their own network, the bandwidth that actually matters, and the single restart line that stops half your support messages.

 Pick a network name that helps the guest

-The default SSID on most consumer routers is something like “TP-Link_AB12” or “NETGEAR-XYZ”.
+The default network name on most home routers is something like “TP-Link_AB12” or “NETGEAR-XYZ”.
 Useless to a guest who's standing in your kitchen with three networks visible on their phone.

 Better: name it after the property.
 “CasaLisboa”, “BeachVilla-WiFi”, “MountainCabin”.
 The guest spots it immediately.
 As a bonus, if you have multiple properties on the same street, your guests don't accidentally connect to the unit next door.